mrcruz117/mrcruz117/README.md

 ### Hi there 👋

 I'm Michael and I'm a fullstack sofware developer.
 I enjoy solving problems and getting to know others better through collaborating on projects.
+I'm looking forward to helping you solve your problems and create cool things.

 - 🔭 I’m currently working on a workout tracking app
 - 🌱 I’m currently learning React-native